-Florida school district removes teacher who reportedly hosted white nationalist podcast
+Florida teacher accused of hosting white nationalist podcast claims it was ‘political satire'

-CITRUS COUNTY, Fla. - A Florida school district has removed a middle school teacher who reportedly hosted a white nationalist podcast, the Tampa Bay Times reported Monday.
+A Florida school district removed a middle school teacher who reportedly hosted a white nationalist podcast, the Tampa Bay Times reported Monday.
+The teacher, meanwhile, said through her attorney that she "employed political satire and exaggeration,” and that there was “no truth” to the views expressed.

 The Citrus County School District announced Sunday that Dayanna Volitich, 25, a social studies teacher at Crystal River Middle School, has been removed from the classroom while it conducts an investigation.

-The investigation comes after a Huffington Post report over the weekend that alleged Volitich hosted a podcast called “Unapologetic” under the alias of “Tiana Dalichov.”
+The investigation comes after a Huffington Post report Saturday that alleged Volitich hosted a podcast called “Unapologetic” under the alias of “Tiana Dalichov.”

 In a Feb.
 26, podcast, “Dalichov” bragged that she kept her ideology a secret from school administrators and discussed white nationalism in her classroom, the Huffington Post reported.